Tannakian fundamental groups of blended extensions: Introduction

 {\bf Acknowledgements.} I would like to thank Yves Andr\'{e}, Donu Arapura, Annette Huber, and Kumar Murty for helpful correspondences and conversations.
 I am also grateful to Cristiana Bertolin, Daniel Bertrand, Charlotte Hardouin, and Peter Jossen as this work was inspired by some of their results.
+Finally, I would like to express my gratitude to the anonymous referees for their insightful comments, and particularly for suggesting a more natural interpretation of the map of Proposition \ref{prop: map for Ext groups}.